yehiaabdelm/auc-course-tracker/README.md

 # 5:51 AM

 Okay cron job on mergent doesn't seem to be working.
 Serverless execution time not an issue anymore, deploying on a pro plan.
+(Push)

+# 6:20 AM

+Cron job is working.
+First email received.

+# 6:28 AM

+Probably the final push today.
+Edge case: if there are a lot of spots in a course it will keep sending emails, but logically who

+# 7:13 AM

+Had to add an opt out option, would be rude not to.
+Will turn off webhooks in two days, so it won't matter much.
+But just in case.
+(Push)